KhaledBenchikh/markdown/README.md

 > * [nvm](https://github.com/nvm-sh/nvm "nvm")
 > * [WSL](https://docs.microsoft.com/fr-fr/windows/wsl/install "WSL")
 >
-> * If you are using a Mac and find that typing all the command `npx cypress open` is time consuming you can create an alias by running the following commands:
+> * If you are using a Mac or Linux, and find that typing all the command `npx cypress open` is time consuming you can create an alias by running the following commands:
 >
 > 1. cd
 > 2. `nano .zshrc` OR `vim .zshrc`